davidguo123456/pancreas-cancer-segmentation/README.md

 ## Dataset

-- Dataset consisted of 200-300 de-identified pancreas CT scans with segmentation annotations (pancreas and lesion) and lesion subtype annotations (three classes).
+- Dataset consisted of ~300 de-identified pancreas CT scans with segmentation annotations (pancreas and lesion) and lesion subtype annotations (three classes).
+It is unfortunately not publicly available.
 The folder structure is given below:
 ```
 ├── train
 │   ├── subtype0